 The color was blended to that of the header from the suggested part of the web application and matched it with blue gradient.

-Another comment made by forty-five (45) out of sixty (60) students was on the display
+Another comment made by forty-five (45) out of sixty (60) students was on the display that was too plain and unchangeable.

-The LMS Student Account Change Display Picture Features Before and After Enhancement
+Figure 5 The LMS Student Account Change Display Picture Features Before and After Enhancement